Contact information

 Stavros Petrou is Academic Research Lead in Health Economics and Professor of Health Economics in the Nuffield Department of Primary Care Health Sciences.
 Having previously held posts as Health Economist at the University of Oxford (1997-2010) and Professor of Health Economics at the University of Warwick (2010-2019), he returned to Oxford in July 2019.

-A highly regarded academic, he is one of only two health economists to have held an MRC Senior Non-Clinical Research Fellowship.
+He is one of only two health economists to have held an MRC Senior Non-Clinical Research Fellowship.
 He has been an NIHR Senior Investigator since 2017 (term 2 commencing in 2021).
 He has served as a core member of the Department of Health’s Policy Research Programme Commissioning Panel, a member of NIHR Programme Grants for Applied Research funding panels, and currently serves on a number of external committees and editorial boards.
-He serves as a mentor to mid-career academic researchers through the Academy of Medical Sciences.
+He serves as a mentor to early and mid-career academic researchers through the NIHR Academy Mentoring Programme and the UK Health Economists' Study Group Mentoring Programme.

 Methodological development within health economic evaluation represents one of the key themes of his research.
 In recent years he has led several methodological studies, the primary outputs of which have been published by Health Economics, European Journal of Health Economics, PharmacoEconomics, Medical Decision Making and Quality of Life Research.